JuliaCollections/DataStructures.jl/docs/src/heaps.md

 # Let h be a min-max heap, k an integer
 minimum(h)     # return the smallest element
 maximum(h)     # return the largest element

-popmin!(h)     # remove and return the smallest element popmin!(h, k)  # remove and return the smallest k elements popmax!(h)     # remove and return the largest element popmax!(h, k)  # remove and return the largest k elements
+popmin!(h)     # remove and return the smallest element popmin!(h, k)  # remove and return the smallest k elements

+popmax!(h)     # remove and return the largest element popmax!(h, k)  # remove and return the largest k elements

+popall!(h)     # remove and return all the elements, sorted smallest to largest popall!(h, o)  # remove and return all the elements according to ordering o
 ```
 The usual `top(h)` and `pop!(h)` are defined to be `minimum(h)` and `popmin!(h)`,
 respectively.